 All students are required to complete a Practicum.
-The Practicum is a supervised practice experience of at least 200 hours, providing students an opportunity to learn how genetics is applied in a public health setting and in the formulation and application of public health policy.
+The Practicum is a supervised practice experience of at least 200 hours, providing students an opportunity to learn in a public health setting.
+Practicums may include experiences across the spectrum of public health settings, including those that focus on public health genetics.
 All M.P.H. students must discuss potential practicum plans with the Director of the M.P.H. program in Public Health Genetics by the spring of their first year.